Spark Filmmakers Collaborative (SFC) envisions an open and loving society that recognizes and values the similarities and differences between us.

 We build collaborative partnerships with organizations of like mind to amplify each other, grow our communities, and expand opportunities for independent creators—always focusing our actions on:

-Lukia is an artist, filmmaker, editor/VFX artist and serial social entrepreneur with 15+ years experience fostering artistic collaboration and producing public events in Western New York.
+Lukia is a Ukrainian-American artist, filmmaker, editor/VFX artist and serial social entrepreneur with 15+ years experience fostering artistic collaboration and producing public events in Western New York.
 She is a member of the New York Women in Film, Television and Film Festival Alliance.
 She also represents Spark Filmmakers collaborative as an organizational partner of Partnership for Public Good.

 Lukia has served as a judge for the Buffalo 48 Hour Film Project, Kinofilm Festival UK, and Buffalo International Film Festival.
 Her volunteer work includes administrative level and board service with local organizations such as: